The moment I killed the vibe

 This way my partner doesn’t have to guess and our kids grow up seeing us express what matters in a clear way.

 That’s it for today.
 I’m by the lake, the sun is warmer, the boats keep passing by.
-Feels like time for a swim.

-Stay rooted, Mihai
+Stay rooted,

 Wake Up.
 Live Fully.